- Archdiocese of Louisville

 There were many changes in 2005; the church was painted and updated, we completed building a new concession stand for the athletic field, and our new weekend Mass schedule changed.

 Priests: Revs.
-James Dalton, Robert Osborne, Francis Smith, John Lehmenkuler, John Sohan, Clarence Nord, Robert Gray, John Birk, Kenneth Kamber, Michael Rankin, John Deatrick, Robert Huber, Terry Bradshaw, Harry Gelthaus, Anthony Chandler, Peyton Badgett, Scott Wimsett, and Don Springman.
+James Dalton, Robert Osborne, Francis Smith, John Lehmenkuler, John Sohan, Clarence Nord, Robert Gray, John Birk, Kenneth Kamber, Michael Rankin, John Deatrick, Robert Huber, Terry Bradshaw, Harry Gelthaus, Anthony Chandler, Peyton Badgett, Scott Wimsett, Don Springman, and Mark Hamilton.